Nuts For Babies: When To Introduce, Benefits, And Recipes

 Frequently Asked Questions

-1. What to do if my baby has an allergic reaction to nuts?
+1. What should I do if my baby has an allergic reaction to nuts?

 If you notice symptoms of nut allergy such as nausea, shortness of breath, and difficulty swallowing, you must immediately stop your child from consuming the food and take them to the doctor (15).
 The doctor may evaluate the symptoms and accordingly may give epinephrine shots (16).